 Thus, we conclude that \texttt{EZmocks} with fast-fibreassign are not able to capture all aspects of the \desidrone, which results in an underestimation of the error bars.
 This is in part caused by the limited fast-fibre assignment method applied to the mocks, but also in part by the nature of these approximate mocks.
-For simplicity, we decided to correct them by rescaling all the covariance elements by a tracer-dependent factor previously introduced in \cref{tab:cov-corr}.
-These are computed by comparing the covariance matrix scaled by the inverse of the reduced chi-squared of \texttt{RascalC} analytical covariance, and the mock-based covariance, both evaluated in configuration space over the range $20 < s < 200 \hinvmpc$, as described in section~10.2 and equation~10.12 of \cite{DESI2024.II.KP3}.
+Therefore, we can use the \texttt{RascalC} analytic covariance matrix in configuration space tuned on the data to re-calibrate the EZmock covariance.
+The correction corresponds to a rescaling of all the covariance elements by a tracer-dependent factor previously introduced in \cref{tab:cov-corr}.
+These are computed by comparing the covariance matrix scaled by the inverse of the reduced chi-squared of \texttt{RascalC} analytical covariance, and the mock-based covariance, both evaluated in configuration space over the range $20 < s < 200 \hinvmpc$.
+For a more detailed discussion about the correction and its robustness with respect to the scale range and number of multipoles used to compute it, we refer the reader to section~10.2 and equation~10.12 of \cite{DESI2024.II.KP3}.